Skip to Content

 What if we can’t agree on custody?

 If the parents cannot agree on a child custody arrangement, the judge will have to decide for them based on the best interests of the child doctrine.
-In this situation, the judge will consider a number of factors, such as the parents’ wishes, the child’s wishes, each parent’s financial ability to support their child, any history of domestic violence, etc.
+In this situation, the judge will consider a number of factors, such as the parents’ wishes, the child’s wishes, each parent’s financial ability to support their child, any history of domestic violence, etc. Parents are encouraged to prepare fully for legal proceedings by gathering relevant documents and evidence that support their case.

 Can a parent’s mental illness impact child custody?

 It is possible, but it’s not absolute.
 If a parent has a severe mental illness that affects their ability to take care of their children, it can present a problem.
 On the other hand, if the parent is receiving treatment and under the care of a doctor, and the mental illness is not affecting their parenting abilities, it may not be an issue at all.
+Mental health evaluations may be requested by the court to better understand the impact on parenting capabilities.

 At what age can a child choose which parent to live with?

-Judges will definitely give more weight to the wishes of a mature child, or an older child, but at the same time judges are aware that children are easily manipulated by adults, so they must evaluate the whole situation, not just the child’s wishes, before making a decision about custody.
+Judges will definitely give more weight to the wishes of a mature child, or an older child, but at the same time judges are aware that children are easily influenced by adults, so they must evaluate the whole situation, not just the child’s wishes, before making a decision about custody.

 Is it okay to move out if I want to fight for custody?

-You may feel like living under the same roof of your spouse has become unbearable, but if you want to fight for custody and you foresee a child custody battle, you should NOT move out of the family home until you: 1) seek an attorney’s advice, and 2) have secured temporary child custody orders in place before you even think of packing your bags.
+You may feel like living under the same roof as your spouse has become unbearable, but if you want to fight for custody and you foresee a child custody battle, you should NOT move out of the family home until you: 1) seek an attorney’s advice, and 2) have secured temporary child custody orders in place before you even think of packing your bags.

 Why?
 Because, if you’re arguing that you’re the “better” parent, moving out sends a powerful message to the court that your spouse is suitable by your standards to care for your children most of the time.
 Plus, once you have a status quo established, it can be difficult to change it.
+Remaining in the family home can strengthen your position as an active and reliable caregiver, provided the environment supports your child's best interests.

 Can a parent lose custody because of an affair?

 Unless the parent did something extremely neglectful, like leave their seven-year-old home alone so they could go out with their paramour, this is highly unlikely.
 In most California divorce cases, cheating will not usually impact child custody unless it directly affected the children’s safety, physical or emotional well-being.
+The focus remains on parenting ability rather than personal indiscretions that do not impact the children's welfare.

 Can I ask for joint custody?

 The first place to start is to run it by your spouse.
 If he or she is on board, you can create a Parenting Plan that involves a joint custody arrangement.
 If your spouse is fighting you on this, you can certainly ask the court for joint custody, even if you’re a father or have spent less time raising the kids.
+Courts often view joint custody favorably as it allows both parents to contribute actively to their child's life.

 As a general rule, the courts lean toward joint custody arrangements because they benefit children the most.
 This arrangement works best when parents can live close to each other so school pick-ups and drop-offs are convenient.